 Most people think that not having enough of a pile of documents showing joint names and “couple” photos with friends and family for a 12 month period is why they’ll get refused, right?

-Wrong.
-It’s not the quantity of material.
-Rather, it’s the compelling and corroborative value of the documents provided.
+It’s not the quantity of material Dummy!
+Rather, it’s the compelling and corroborative value of all of the material you provide.

-Realistically, you’d only rush to do these sort of things if your most important goal was getting a visa.
-Chances are that in such a case your de facto visa application isn’t that legitimate, hey?
+Realistically, you’d only rush to do these sort of things if your driving purpose was getting a visa.
+Chances are that in such a case, your de facto visa application isn’t that legitimate, hey?